klezner/car-fleet-management-system/README.md

 - App as a backend and frontend.
 - App can help to manage a fleet of cars in the company.
-- App also allows to manage information about company, departments and employees, trips with refuelings and repairs, fleet (refueling) cards and car workshops.
+- App also allows managing information about company, departments and employees, trips with refuelings and repairs, fleet (refueling) cards and car workshops.
 - Data are received via forms.
 - Date are presented in different ways on websites.
+- App supports users security by logging.

 ## Technologies Used